scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 We can use exactly the same strategies we used in the pattern matching case to create this code.
 The implementation technique is different but the underlying concept is the same.

-So which should we use?
+Given we have two implementation strategies, which should we use?
 If we're using `enum` in Scala 3 we don't have a choice; we must use pattern matching.
 In other situations we can choose between the two.
 I prefer to use pattern matching when I can, as it puts the entire method definition in one place.